CUBRID/cubrid-manual/en/admin/control.rst

 ---------------

 Enter the command below to start the broker.
-The SHARD function is activated when SHARD, which is the broker parameter of cubic_broker.conf, is set to ON.
+The SHARD function is activated when SHARD, which is the broker parameter of cubrid_broker.conf, is set to ON.
 ::

     $ cubrid broker start